russelljjarvis/russelljjarvis/README.md

 * Open source code and data that I can move about between organisations.

+* Traditional Journals that don't support anyone of the above innovations are less appealing for me to publish in.

 * I prefer a non Python programming language.
 The language I chose as an alternative has a reputation for extravagance, but I just wanted a faster alternative to Python (development time/execution time).
 Relating to past research experiences I use a language that doesn't remind me of wasted efforts.

 ---